-- University accommodation that’s managed by CROUS, an organisation that oversees halls of residence.
-The rent is low and the properties are located close to campuses, with plenty of opportunity to mingle with other students.
-Demand is high, and – unless your accommodation is taken care of as part of a formal exchange program – international students need to apply through this page.
+Public university accommodations in France are managed by CROUS, an organization that oversees halls of residence.
+The rent is low, and the properties are located close to campuses, with plenty of opportunities to mingle with other students.
+Demand is high, and unless your accommodation is taken care of as part of a formal exchange program, international students need to apply through this page.

-Another option for accommodations in Paris is the International University Campus in Paris.
-This is a sprawling network of dozens of residences in Paris, and is the largest site hosting international students in the region.
+Another option for accommodations in Paris is the International University Campus.
+This sprawling network of dozens of residences in Paris is the largest site hosting international students in the region.
 Priority is given to students studying for Master’s degrees and doctorates, and prices vary depending on the kinds of rooms and amenities you require.
 Applications can be made here.

-- Private residences.
-There are plenty of apartments and other properties available for students across the country, and you can browse many of the options at specialist listings sites like Les Estudines and Adele.
+Plenty of apartments and other properties are available for students across the country, and you can browse many of the options at specialist listings sites like Les Estudines and Adele.
 Read our guide to renting a property in France for more tips.

 Another option is to stay with a host family while you’re in France.
 This can be a great choice if you’d enjoy home comforts and the chance to get to know local people.
 Living with a French family can also be a great way to build your French language skills.

 Finding a part-time job while studying in France

 Many international students will want to get a part-time job while they study.
-Not only is it a good way to supplement your income, but it can help you get a deeper feel for the culture and make new friends.
+It is a good way to supplement your income and help you get a deeper feel for the culture and make new friends.
 The good news is that the VLS-TS visa permits you to work 964 hours per year.

-You’ll be able to search for jobs using online listings, checking noticeboards at the university, or even by exploring the local area and popping into shops, bars and restaurants in person.
+You’ll be able to search for jobs using online listings, checking noticeboards at the university, or even exploring the local area and popping into shops, bars, and restaurants in person.

 Setting up a bank account

-Opening a French bank account means you’ll be able to more seamlessly integrate into your new life abroad.
-As you might expect, there’s no shortage of great banks to choose from, and you can browse their websites long before you move to France to see what kinds of services they offer.
+Opening a French bank account means you’ll be able to integrate more seamlessly into your new life abroad.
+As you might expect, there are plenty of great banks to choose from, and you can browse their websites long before you move to France to see what kinds of services they offer.
 When comparing the options, it’s useful to keep these questions in mind: